fsantanna/dceu/doc/manual-out.md

 Since the vector `ret` is allocated inside the function, it requires an explicit `drop` to reattach it to the caller scope.

-Note that values of the [basic types](#basic-types), such as numbers, have no assignment restrictions because they are copied as a whole.
+Note that values of the [basic types](#basic-types), such as numbers and booleans, have no assignment restrictions because they are copied as a whole.
 Note also that Ceu still supports garbage collection for dynamic values to handle references in long-lasting blocks.